enlyft/datadog-async-handler/docs/index.md

 ## Overview

-The `datadog-http-handler` package provides a modern, high-performance logging handler that sends logs directly to Datadog's HTTP intake API.
+The `datadog-async-handler` package provides a modern, high-performance logging handler that sends logs directly to Datadog's HTTP intake API.
 It features:

 - **🚀 High Performance**: Asynchronous batching and background processing
 - **🔄 Reliable Delivery**: Automatic retry with exponential backoff